Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

 \subsection{Modelling Disorder}

-Now we introduce different disorders to the clean double JC model without dissipation.
-We observe a trend similar to one seen in Figure \ref{fig:non_linear} (a)-(d).
-Increase in the nonlinearity speeds up the dynamics of the system and the entanglement seems to wash out faster as can be seen in Figure \ref{fig:non_linear_disordered}.
-Introducing dissipation (noise) along with the disorder also seems to have expected results as in that case the dynamics is observed to remain similar to the case with no dissipation, but the characteristic amplitudes are found to decay as is apparent in Figure \ref{fig:dissipative_disordered}.
+We introduce different disorders to the clean double JC model without dissipation.
+We observe a trend similar to the one seen in Figure \ref{fig:non_linear} (a)-(d).
+Increase in the nonlinearity speeds up the dynamics of the system and the entanglement washes out faster as can be seen in Figure \ref{fig:non_linear_disordered}.
+Introducing dissipation (noise) along with the disorder also results in dynamics similar to the case without dissipation, but the characteristic amplitudes are found to decay as shown in Figure \ref{fig:dissipative_disordered}.